 As a member of the World Wildlife Fund’s Global Forest and Trade Network, International Paper collaborates on this initiative to eliminate illegal logging and drive improvements in forest management.

 International Paper has been a member of this global network since 2013.
 The network of forest and trade experts in 27 countries provide technical assistance to companies on issues related to forest management, chain of custody certification, species risks and more

 We’ve teamed up with The Nature Conservancy (TNC) to focus on the expansion of Reduced-Impact Logging for Carbon (RIL-C), a set of practices pioneered by TNC that balance the economic needs of forest-based communities and businesses with environmental goals.

 RIL-C can cut up to 50 percent of CO2 emissions in a commercial forest

-We’re committed to sourcing products from responsibly managed sources, including those certified by independent third-party organizations including the Forest Stewardship Council® (FSC®) and Sustainable Forestry Initiative (SFI).
+We’re committed to 100% sustainably sourced fiber, including those certified by independent third-party organizations including the Forest Stewardship Council® (FSC®) and Sustainable Forestry Initiative (SFI).

 20 percent of timberland in the U.S. is certified by reputable third-party verified systems7

 Since 2012, International Paper’s wood sourcing business in France has helped more than 700 landowners implement sustainable forestry management practices.